bodhi-root/guitar-tabs/README.md

 ---

 ```
-guitar tab
+... guitar tab ...
 ```
 ````

 The "triple backticks" are used to mark the guitar tab up like code so that it uses a monospace font to render ASCII tablature correctly.

+## Static Website Generation (with Metalsmith)

-A static website is generated using Metalsmith.
+A static website can be generated from these files using Metalsmith.
 This can be created by running:

 ```
-node build.js
+npm run build
 ```

 This will output the static site files to a folder named "build".

+## Automatic Website Deploy (with GitHub Actions)

+I've also setup a GitHub Actions workflow that will automatically build the website and deploy it to GitHub pages when it is checked into GitHub.
+Massive "Thank You!" to [this website](https://alexwilson.tech/blog/2020/01/15/deploying-static-sites-with-github-actions/) for walking me through how to do that.

 ## History